23subbhashit/Command-Line-Interface/README.md

 # Command-Line-Interface
 A command line interface for packet sniffing purpose.

 ![Ubuntu 64-bit - VMware Workstation 15 Player (Non-commercial use only) 21-11-2020 12_49_15 (2)](https://user-images.githubusercontent.com/43717493/99870578-32db8e00-2bfa-11eb-9bbe-2320ca8bd3e2.png)

 ## What is a packet sniffer?

-A packet analyzer or packet sniffer is a computer program, or computer hardware such as a packet capture appliance, that can intercept and log traffic that passes over a computer network or part of a network
+A packet analyzer or packet sniffer is a computer program, or computer hardware such as a packet capture appliance, which can intercept and log traffic that passes over a computer network or part of a network

-# Dependencies used :
+# Dependencies used:

 ## Node:
 - chalk